Who doesn’t love the scent of lavender? It is probably the most well-known of all plants when it comes to inducing sleep and reducing anxiety levels.

 Alternatively, you can also include a gardenia, a spider plant, a valerian plant, a peace lily plant, a bamboo plant, gerbera daisies or a golden pothos plant in your household decorations to finally get that restful and energizing good night’s sleep you’ve been longing for!
 Trust us on this one because you have nothing to lose but your restless and sleepless nights.

-TO RECAP: Apart from being decorative, house plants also prove to be highly beneficial when it comes to your health and sleep patterns.
+: Apart from being decorative, house plants also prove to be highly beneficial when it comes to your health and sleep patterns.
 For one thing, they filter the air and oxygenate your home.
 Thus, choosing the right plants for your bedroom can be a great way to get rid of your sleeping disorder as well.

 The American College of Allergy, Asthma & Immunology